 The new incarnation of Castle Hot Springs will include 32 luxury cabins and bungalows.
 The bungalows will have piping directly from the hot springs into oversized tubs with an open-roof ceiling to offer guests a relaxing soak under the stars.

-Adjacent to the main lodge is an organic farm and greenhouse, which will provide more than 150 varieties of rare fruits and vegetables to the restaurant at Castle Hot Springs.
+Adjacent to the main lodge is an organic farm and greenhouse, which will provide more than 150 varieties of rare fruits and vegetables to the restaurant at Castle Hot Springs in Arizona.
 Executive Chef Chris Brugman will create the menu on a daily basis, based on what produce is perfect for that given day.

 Rediscovered, reinvented, but not forgotten—Castle Hot Springs once again emerges from the ashes and welcomes visitors from around the world to again enjoy the charm of yesteryear.